SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Claremont Colleges, Scripps College - Department of Economics

-In this paper, we examine the compensating wage effects of no-trade clauses in Major League Baseball player contracts.
-Under current rules, no-trade clauses insure players against risks associated with involuntary movements to undesirable teams.
-Since there is an abundance of individual performance, team characteristics, and contract information for this labor market, it provides an excellent opportunity for testing compensating wage differentials.
-Using an accepted player salary equation and data from the 2003-2008 seasons, we find evidence that there is a significant trade-off between monetary compensation and the risk reduction provided by the inclusion of a no-trade clause in a player’s contract.
+In this paper, we examine the wage effects of no-trade clauses in Major League Baseball.
+Using an accepted player salary equation and data from the 2003-2008 seasons, we find evidence that there is a trade-off between monetary compensation and the risk reduction provided by a no-trade clause.
+The results suggest that players may be able to simultaneously negotiate for a no-trade clause and higher salaries, but this is constrained when players also seek to guarantee their income stream with long-term contracts.

-Keywords: compensating wage differentials, non-monetary benefits, no-trade clause, performance and compensation
+Keywords: wage differential, non-monetary benefits, no-trade clause, performance and compensation

 Suggested Citation